-Here’s a pattern that quietly kills agent projects.
-The agent handles simple things by stringing a few tools together.
-Then a complex or bulk request arrives — “re-tag these two hundred records,” something needing filter-then-combine-then-aggregate — and it can’t.
+Here is a pattern that quietly kills agent projects.
+The agent handles simple requests by stringing a few tools together.
+Then a bulk request arrives, something like “re-tag these two hundred records,” which needs filtering, then combining, then aggregating.
+The agent cannot do it.
 The reflex is to write another tool.
-But the missing capabilities combine combinatorially; hand-writing tools is O(number of requests), and you lose the race.
+But the missing capabilities combine combinatorially, so hand-writing tools costs one unit of work per request, and you lose that race.

-The wall isn’t the framework.
-It’s the action model.
+The wall is not the framework.
+The wall is the action model.

-Standard tool-calling emits one call (or a few parallel ones) per round, sees the result, emits the next.
-Five hundred records becomes five hundred round-trips: slow, expensive, context-blowing, and prone to losing state halfway.
-You’re forcing the model to simulate a for loop in generated tokens — the thing it’s worst at.
-No amount of extra tools fixes that; they just hard-code one more special case.
+Standard tool-calling emits one call per round, or a few parallel ones, sees the result, then emits the next call.
+Five hundred records become five hundred round trips.
+That is slow, expensive, and destructive to the context window, and state often gets lost halfway through.
+You are forcing the model to simulate a for loop in generated tokens, which is the thing it is worst at.
+Adding more tools does not fix this.
+Each new tool just hard-codes one more special case.

 Write the code instead

-Don’t have the model pick a tool.
-Have it write code that calls the tools.
+Do not have the model pick a tool.
+Have the model write code that calls the tools.

-Expose the backend primitives not as tool schemas to choose from, but as a set of functions in a sandbox.
-The model’s action becomes write a short script — with loops, filters, conditionals, feeding A into B — and run it once.
+Expose the backend primitives as a set of functions inside a sandbox, rather than as tool schemas to choose from.
+The model’s action becomes write a short script, with loops, filters, conditionals, and one function feeding into the next.
+Then run the script once.

 # "tag the 200 active candidates as reviewed"